 Capital Assets.
-Capital asset increases during 2019 included the District's investment of \$1,928,664 in capital asset additions.
+Capital asset increases during 2020 included the District's investment of \$1,774,605 in capital asset additions.
 This investment includes purchases of new equipment for operations, new vehicles for the transportation system, and improvements in infrastructure including road overlays and pedestrian path improvements.
-Overall, total capital assets, after depreciation, decreased from \$32,425,847 to \$31,317,308 during 2019.
+Overall, total capital assets, after depreciation, decreased from \$31,317,308 to \$29,942,561 during 2020.
+The decrease is also partially due to the District 's disposal of the public safety vehicle fleet.
 Additional information as well as a detailed classification of the District's net capital assets can be found in the Notes to the Financial Statement on page D10 of this report.

 Long-term Debt.
-The District outstanding long-term debt balance is \$12,805,889 at the end of 2019.
-The District entered into new lease/purchase agreements in the total amount of \$1,601,055 and paid down \$2,196,973 in principal.
+The District outstanding long-term debt balance is \$12,259,761 at the end of 2020.
+The District entered into new lease/purchase agreements in the total amount of \$1,576,016 and paid down \$2,122,144 in principal.
 Additional information can be found in the Notes to the Financial Statement beginning on pages D11 and D12 of this report.

 Economic Factors and Next Year's Budget.
-It is anticipated COVID-19 will have impacts on the economy as a whole which will include financial impacts to the District, however the extent of such impact is unknown at this time.
+It is anticipated COVID-19 will continue to have impacts on the economy as a whole which will include financial impacts to the District, however the extent of such impact is unknown at this time.